oktadev/okta-blog/_source/_posts/2021-06-01-spring-webclient.md

 type: conversion
 ---

--- introduction
--- Josh's Bootiful podcast and interview with Sam Brannen -- Spring WebClient testing" and how powerful it is.

-Provide the right hooks.
-Spring 5.3 MockMvc WebTestClient, testing application context or connecting to a server.
-Is the test framework version for the reactive client.
-Point to a real service.
-Supports both.
-Normal webtestclient, and mockmvc api, step verifier do assertions as with mock mvc.
-Against application context.
-Preferring that over mockmvc.
-Reactive, don't use mockmvc anymore, static imports.
-The new one is a fluent API.

--- Talk about WebClient
--- Talk about WebTestClient
--- Difference between WebClient and WebTestClient

-WebTestClient since Spring Framework 5.0.
-WebClient since Spring Framework 5.0.
+Spring ẀebClient was added as part of the reactive web stack WebFlux in Spring Framework 5.0.
+WebClient allows to perform HTTP requests in reactive applications, providing a functional and fluent API based on Reactor, and enabling a declarative composition of asynchronous non-blocking requests without the need to deal with concurrency.
+One of its features is the support for filter registration, allowing to intercept and modify requests, which can be used for cross-cutting concerns such as authentication, as it will be demonstrated in this tutorial.

+The WebTestClient is also an HTTP client, designed for testing applications, that wraps WebClient and provides a testing facade for verifying responses.
+It can be used to perform end-to-end HTTP tests, binding to a running server.
+It can also bind to a controller or application context, and mock requests and responses without the need of a running server.
+Spring Security 5 provides integration with WebTestClient, and ships with SecurityMockServerConfigurers that can be used mock authenticated users and authorized clients, to avoid authorization handshakes during test.
+This feature is especially useful for secured applications that access third-party OAuth2 resources, as it will be explored in the following sections.

-In this tutorial, you will learn about:
+In this tutorial, you will learn how to:
-- Secure the application with Okta OIDC Login
+- Secure an application with Okta OIDC Login
-- Access a third-party OAuth2 protected service with Spring WebClient
+- Access a third-party OAuth2 resource with Spring WebClient
 - Integration testing for code that uses WebClient
-- Security mocks in WebTestClient for authentication and the third-party authorization
+- Mock third-party authorization in WebTestClient

 **Prerequisites**: